 The New Retirement and Happiness – A Piece of Cake?

 After devoting a good part of life to their work, baby boomers are expecting a happy retirement.
 Sounds easy, right?
-Our experience of helping over 160 individuals plan their retirement, tells us that it is not always a piece of cake.
+Our experience to date of helping 230 individuals plan their retirement, tells us that it is not always a piece of cake.